The Committee on Medieval Studies presents

 Samuel England is Associate Professor of Arabic at the University of Wisconsin–Madison.
 He teaches Classical and modern Arabic, Mediterranean cultures, and sub-Saharan African sources.
 His published research covers Classical Arabic poetry and prose, courts in the Middle East and Europe, Crusades literature, Arab nationalist film and drama of the past century, and Romance-language treatments of Islam.
 He is the author of Medieval Empires and the Culture of Competition: Literary Duels at Islamic and Christian Courts (Edinburgh UP, 2017).
 Currently, he is writing a book about the role of Classical Arabic in military regimes from the twentieth century to the present day.

 Image: scene from a production of Armenian opera Gariné, by Dikran Tchouhadjian, the first opera composer of the Ottoman Empire and known during his lifetime as “the Armenian Verdi” and “the Oriental Offenbach.”

-Co-sponsors: Center for Middle Eastern Studies, Department of Romance Languages and Literatures, Harvard University
+Co-sponsors: Center for Middle Eastern Studies, Committee on Medieval Studies, Harvard University

 Contact: Liz Flanagan